drush-ops/drush/README.txt

 Drupal extensions, since drush command files closely follow the structure of ordinary Drupal modules.

 See example.drush.inc for details on the internals of a drush command file.

 You can put your drush command file in a number of places:

-  - In a .drush folder in your HOME folder.
-Note, that you have to make the .drush folder yourself.
+  - In a folder specified with the include option (see above).
   - Along with one of your existing modules.
 If your command is related to an existing module, this is the preferred option.
-  - In a folder specified with the include option (see above).
+  - In a .drush folder in your HOME folder.
+Note, that you have to make the .drush folder yourself.
-  - In /path/to/drush/commands (not a Smart Thing, but it would work).
+  - In the system-wide drush commands folder, e.g. /usr/share/drush/commands

 In any case, it is important that you append it with ".drush.inc", so that drush can find it.